Community Programs

 Financial Vet Assistance

 Our Low Income Spay & Neuter program assists low income families with getting their dog or cat altered (limited number per year).
-If your household income is $50,000 or less, you may qualify for our program.
+If your household income is $75,000 or less, you may qualify for our program.
 In a few easy steps, you can spay or neuter your pet, and save countless lives in the process!

 How Does it Work?

 Complete an application, mail it in or drop it off, and if you are approved, you will receive a voucher to spay or neuter your cat or dog.
 What does it cost you?
 Just a minimum $15.00 donation per application (cash or money order only).
+There is a $40 minimum donation for a 2nd tier income bracket (see application for details).

 Our participating clinics provide vaccinations and pain medications at a very reasonable cost.
 All vouchers must be redeemed within two months.
 This program is organized and managed solely by Friends for Life Animal Rescue